sdweber422/Techlitpit/README.md

 ## Specifications
-- [ ] Any user can add books into the system via an admin page
+- [x] Any user can add books into the system via an admin page
-- [ ] Books entered in the system are listed on the home page, in pages of 10
+- [x] Books entered in the system are listed
-- [ ] Users can search for books by title OR by author OR by genre, and search results will be presented
-- [ ] Users can view book details on a book detail page, linked to from the listing or search pages
-- [ ] All code submissions are peer reviewed via GitHub PR by at least two members of the team, and master is always in a stable state (tests passed, site functions)
+- [x] All code submissions are peer reviewed via GitHub PR by at least two members of the team, and master is always in a stable state (tests passed, site functions)

 ### Required
 - [x] The artifact produced is properly licensed, preferably with the [MIT license](https://opensource.org/licenses/MIT).